 We are conducting a clinical trial of edasalonexent (CAT-1004) in boys ages 4 to 7 with DMD (any confirmed mutation).
 This trial is known as the MoveDMD trial – a clinical trial investigating the safety and efficacy of edasalonexent in DMD.

-The first part of the MoveDMD trial (Part A) included 7 days of treatment with edasalonexent and the goal was to evaluate the safety, tolerability and pharmacokinetics of edasalonexent.
+Phase 1 of the MoveDMD trial (Part A) included 7 days of treatment with edasalonexent, and the goal was to evaluate the safety, tolerability and pharmacokinetics of edasalonexent.
 Pharmacokinetics means how the drug moves through the body.

-Following completion of the 12-week placebo-controlled Part B, patients continue on open-label edasalonexent for 60 weeks (Part C).
-We are monitoring safety as well as potential benefits of edasalonexent in Part C of the MoveDMD trial.
-We are assessing effects on the muscles of the lower and upper legs using magnetic resonance imaging (MRI), timed function tests, the North Star Ambulatory Assessment, muscle strength and a validated questionnaire is also being used.
+Following completion of the 12-week placebo-controlled Phase 2, patients continue on open-label edasalonexent for 60 weeks (Part C).
+We are monitoring safety as well as potential benefits of edasalonexent in the open-label extension of the MoveDMD trial.
+We are assessing effects on the muscles of the lower and upper legs using magnetic resonance imaging (MRI) and on function using timed function tests, the North Star Ambulatory Assessment, muscle strength and a validated questionnaire (the Pediatric Outcomes Data Collection Instrument).

 We are no longer enrolling patients in the MoveDMD trial.
 Parts A and B of the MoveDMD trial are complete and the boys are continuing with the open-label extension (Part C).